OPEN FOR PUBLIC COMMENT

 · The right to have a birth certificate, and to have both parents' names listed on that birth certificate if the father is deceased or otherwise unable to be present at his child's birth, if the mother requests it.

 · The right for family members and other dependents to a process for issuing a death certificate when there is no body after a certain amount of time.

 · Prior to a record about oneself being created, the right to be fully informed about why it is being created, what it will contain, what it may be used for now and in the future, and how it will be secured.

 · The right to know that a record about oneself exists, where, why, and who can see it and under what circumstances.

 · The right to know if there is a classified record or data impeding an action one is trying to complete.

 Rights regarding records expertise:

-· The right to request and be provided with a records advocate or expert in legal and bureaucratic processes who could help with locating, introducing and challenging records.
+· The right to request and be provided with a records advocate or other expert in locating, introducing and challenging records.

-· The right to have a records expert testify as to the historical and bureaucratic circumstances surrounding the creation, management and reliability of records about oneself that are introduced in adjudications and other actions.
+· The right to have a records expert testify regarding the historical and bureaucratic circumstances surrounding the creation, management, reproduction, translation and reliability of records about oneself that are introduced in asylum and immigration adjudications, return, restitution and other actions.

 Cultural, self-identity and family rights in records: